Early Childhood and Family Studies

 What is the Early Childhood and Family Studies program?

 The Early Childhood and Family Studies Program will provide the community with a comprehensive early childhood program responsive to cultural, ethnic, socioeconomic diversity, rich in current and innovative ideas, and nurturing authentic learning and hands-on experiences.

 What will I learn?

-Students will explore how children develop from birth to age 8 in all areas of development: physical, socio-emotional, language, and cognitive.
+Students will explore how children develop from birth to age 12, with a focus on birth to age 8, in all areas of development: physical, socio-emotional, language, and cognitive.
 The result is individuals well prepared for a variety of job opportunities in the rapidly changing early care and education profession.

 What can I do with this course of study?